By Lara Crouch

 China may indeed want to avoid being “dictated to.”
 Ironic, then, that China has been dictating to others in the region.
-Its actions in the South China Sea last year—fromat Filipino fishing boats to of Vietnamese oil vessels—show China’s willingness to press its claims on others in the region.
-This is why the Philippines, for example—after kicking the U.S. Navy out of Subic Bay 20 years ago—is now the United States in talks about temporary basing options.
-Japan is with Southeast Asian nations and shoring up its relationship with India.
+Its actions in the South China Sea last year—from firing shots at Filipino fishing boats to cutting cables of Vietnamese oil vessels—show China’s willingness to press its claims on others in the region.
+This is why the Philippines, for example—after kicking the U.S. Navy out of Subic Bay 20 years ago—is now engaging the United States in talks about temporary basing options.
+Japan is bolstering defense ties with Southeast Asian nations and shoring up its relationship with India.
 These moves are reactions to China throwing its weight around.

 China’s military modernization itself is another reason to worry.
 New capabilities may limit American freedom of action in Asia, threaten U.S. assets, and—in a worst case scenario—prevent the United States from coming to the aid of its allies.
 The land-based anti-ship ballistic missile (ASBM), for example, could potentially take out a U.S. aircraft carrier, an essential platform of American power projection.

 The ASBM also demonstrates the fallacy of Chapman’s simple defense budget comparisons between the United States and China.
 China certainly does not spend as much as the United States, and its military will not possess the strength and agility of the U.S. armed forces anytime soon.
 But China is focusing on gaining asymmetric advantages that could preclude the United States from securing its interests in the Asia-Pacific.
 China is the only country that has land-based ASBMs, which creates serious strategic vulnerabilities for the U.S. Pacific Fleet.